On the occupation measure of evolution models with vanishing mutations: Model and main result

 \begin{remark} Given a model of evolution $(P_{\ve})_{\ve}$, setting $\beta := - \log (\ve)$ and $p_{\beta} := P_{e^{-\beta}}$, a simple manipulation shows that, for all $(x,y)\in \mS\times \mS$ such that $\co(x,y)< +\infty$,

 with the convention $\log(0)=-\infty$.
-So, in the terminology of \cite{FreWen84}, the family of homogeneous Markov chains $(p_{\beta})_{\beta}$ has {\em rare transitions} with rate function $\co$.
+So, in the terminology of \citep{FreWen84}, the family of homogeneous Markov chains $(p_{\beta})_{\beta}$ has rare transitions with rate function $\co$.
 So, the class of models considered in this paper can be seen as belonging to this family with extra regularity as $\ve$ goes to zero.
-We refer the reader to \cite{Cat99} for further references and related discussions. \end{remark}
+We refer the reader to \citep{Cat99} for additional references and results. \end{remark}